Pekka Puupää: History

-The first appearance of Pekka Puupää was in the Elanto cooperative's magazine Kuluttaja in 1925, when it started to publish a comic of the same name.
+The first appearance of Pekka Puupää was in the Elanto cooperative's magazine Kuluttaja on May 1 1925, when it started to publish a comic of the same name.
 The series was drawn by graphic designer Ola Fogelberg, who signed his comics using the pseudonym Fogeli.

 During its first years Pekka Puupää was mainly humorously depicted propaganda for the Elanto cooperative: Pekka was beaten up by Justiina, because he wouldn't go to the cooperative store during rain but visited a private store instead.
 Later Fogeli quit advertising, though, and changed Pekka Puupää into a conventional joke series, at the same time moving the scene from Helsinki to a small rural locality Savikylä.
 This let the comic develop into a more diverse one.

 The weekly comic was composed of six-panel strips.
 It didn't have any speech balloons, but instead the texts were under the panels, making it a text comic this was common practice in European comics even after World War II.
 Apparently Fogelberg drew some strips with balloons as an experiment, but these remained single cases.
 The drawing style was at the same time caricaturing and realistic: Pekka Puupää and other characters were caricatures, but the settings were realistically and often very carefully drawn, offering a peephole into the early 20th century Finnish rural life.